emmy3000/FusionFinance/README.md

-2. **Create a Virtual Environment** (optional but recommended):
+2. **Create a virtual environment** (optional but recommended):

-It's good practice to work in a virtual environment to in order to isolate project dependencies.
+Working in a virtual environment is a best practice for isolating project dependencies.
-If you haven't set up a virtual environment, you can create one using Python's built-in `venv` module.
+If you haven't set up a virtual environment yet, you can create one using Python's built-in venv module.

 - Create a virtual environment
 ```bash